-It is only when the soul attains God-realization on the seventh plane, that the soul gets full control over its joy; the unlimited happiness, which it eternally has, does not, in any way, unbalance the soul because it is now permanently established in the poise of non-duality.
-There is no longer the extravagance of newly found love and joy; the occasional unsettlement owing to the on-flow of increasing joy at the closer proximity of God is also over, because the soul is now inseparably united with Hi m.
-It is lost in the Divine Beloved and merged into Him, so that it becomes one with God.
-The soul becomes the infinite ocean of unbounded happiness.
+It is only when the soul attains God-realization on the seventh plane, that the soul gets full control over its joy; the unlimited happiness, which is eternally his, does not, in any way, unbalance him because he is now permanently established in the poise of nonduality.
+No longer for him is the extravagance of newly found love and joy; the occasional unsettlement owing to the on-flow of increasing joy at the closer proximity of God is also over, because he is now inseparably united with Him.
+He is lost in the Divine Beloved and merged into Him, so that he becomes one with God; he becomes the infinite ocean of unbounded happiness.

 The happiness of the God-realized person is unconditioned and self-sustained; and it is therefore eternally the same, not admitting of ebb and flow; he has arrived at unqualified finality and unassailable equanimity.
-The happiness of the saints is born of increasing proximity and closer intimacy with the Divine Beloved, which, however, remains an externalized "other"; but the happiness of the God-realized is an unalienable aspect of the God-state, in which there is no duality.
-The happiness of the saints is derivative; but the happiness of the God-realized is self-grounded.
-The happiness of the saints comes into existence due to the increasing installations of the Divine Grace; but the happiness of the God-realized merely IS.
+The happiness of the saints is born of increasing proximity and closer intimacy with the Divine Beloved, which, however, remains an externalised another; but the happiness of the God-realised is an inalienable aspect of the God-state, in which there is no duality.
+The happiness of the saints is derivative; but the happiness of the God-realised is self-grounded.
+The happiness of the saints comes into existence due to the increasing installations of the Divine Grace; but the happiness of the Godrealised merely IS.

-In the ordinary man of the world the limited individuality, which is identified with a finite name and form, predominates and creates a veil of ignorance on the God within: and if this ignorance is to disappear the limited individual has to surrender his own limited existence.
+In the ordinary man of the world the limited individuality, which is identified with a finite name and form, predominates and creates a veil of ignorance on the God within; and if this ignorance is to disappear the limited individual has to surrender his own limited existence.
 When he goes from the scene without leaving a vestige of his limited life, what remains is God.
-The surrender of limited existence is the surrender of a firmly rooted delusion of having a separate existence.
-It is not the surrender of anything real; it is the surrender of the false and the inheritance of the Truth.
+The surrenderance of limited existence is the surrenderance of a firmly rooted delusion of having a separate existence.
+It is not the surrenderance of anything real: it is the surrenderance of the false and the inheritance of the Truth.

-The soul, in bondage, is tied to the world of forms by the chain of sanskaras which create the illusion consisting in the identification of the soul with the bodies.
+The soul in bondage, is tied to the world of forms by the chain of sanskaras, which create the illusion consisting in the identification of the soul with the bodies.
 The disharmony within consciousness and the perversions in the expression of the will arise out of the sanskaric identification with the bodies and not merely due to the consciousness of the bodies.
-Since the God-m an is free from all sanskaras, he is constantly conscious of being different from bodies, and uses them harmoniously as mere instruments for the expression of the Divine Will, in its Purity.
+Since the God-man is free from all sanskaras, he is constantly conscious of being different from bodies, and uses them harmoniously as mere instruments for the expression of the Divine Will, in its Purity.

 The God-man realizes the Truth.
-He is conscious of the true nature of God, as well as the true nature of creation, and yet this does not evolve for him any consciousness of duality, because for him, creation does not exist as anything but the changing shadow of God, Who is the only Eternal and Real Existence, and Who is at the heart of creation.
+He is conscious of the true nature of God, as well as the true nature of creation, and yet this does not involve for him any consciousness of duality, because for him, creation does not exist as anything but the changing shadow of God, Who is the only Eternal and Real Existence, and Who is at the heart of creation.